Metformin may be one of the cheapest and most underused weight loss medications out there.

 This is one of the reasons why severely obese patients have very small muscle mass and muscle volume (they are starving from the inside even though they consume massive amounts of food).

-Taking metformin will increase muscle metabolism, promote muscle growth all by reducing insulin resistance and insulin sensitivity.
+Taking metformin will increase muscle metabolism (7), and promote muscle growth all by reducing insulin resistance and insulin sensitivity.

 Metformin in Type II Diabetics